Cheltenham Composer Academy 2017

 When will I find out if my application is successful?

-We aim to contact all applicants a month after the application deadline.
+We aim to contact all applicants by 5 May.

 What will I gain from taking part in the Academy?

-As well as a high-quality performance and recording of your new work, you will enjoy contact with specialists in the performance of new music and those working in the industry – and a chance to discuss ideas, issues and questions with like-minded peers.
-Above all, everyone who’s taken part so far has had a lot of fun!
+As well as intensive tuition and development of your composition in a series of workshops culminating in a high-quality performance and recording of your new work, you will enjoy contact with specialists in the performance of new music, world-renowned composers, and those working in the industry.
+Above all, the Composer Academy offers a chance to discuss ideas, issues and questions with like-minded peers.

 The composer academy was a great experience, and really helped me to know the goals I should aim for as an emerging composer.
 I am still in awe and admiration of how impressive the quality of the composing was.